AutiHero: Engaging Parents in Creating Personalized, Multi-path Social Narratives for Autistic Children: Discussion

 \subsection{Limitations and Future Work}

-Our work is not without limitations.
-In deployment study, the child participants were dominated by boys, with only two girls, which limits our ability to examine potential gender differences in children's engagement and the patterns of target behaviors and topics.
-Nonetheless, we note that this gender imbalance may be partly consistent with the male-to-female ratio of autism population in Korea (approximately 4:1) for children aged 7--12~\cite{kosis2025gender}.
+Our child participants in the deployment study were mostly boys, limiting our ability to examine potential gender differences in engagement and behavioral patterns.
+Nonetheless, this gender imbalance may be partly consistent with the male-to-female ratio of autism population in Korea (approx. 4:1) for children aged 7--12~\cite{kosis2025gender}.

-Also, we relied primarily on parent reports and system logs to assess children’s reactions and behavioral changes.
-While parents provided valuable perspectives, we were unable to directly observe children's in-situ interactions with the stories.
-This reliance may have introduced bias, as parents might interpret children’s engagement or progress in ways that align with their expectations.
-Prior work has likewise attempted, but struggled, to capture such interactions~\cite{choi2025aacesstalk}.
-As noted in earlier work~\cite{spiel2019agency, wilson2019co, wilson2020self}, future research should incorporate complementary methods---such as direct observation, video recordings, or child-centered measures of engagement---to provide a more holistic understanding of how children themselves experience and respond to story-based interventions.
+Our work relied primarily on parent self-reports and system logs, consistent with \sysname{}'s design as a parent-facing tool.
+While parents provided valuable reflections and expressed willingness to use the system, incorporating direct evidence of children’s in-situ interactions could further strengthen the evaluation of \sysname{}’s practical potential.
+Although collecting such data from autistic children can be challenging, future research could incorporate complementary methods~\cite{spiel2019agency, wilson2019co, wilson2020self}---such as direct observation, video recordings, or child-centered measures of engagement---to provide a more holistic understanding of how children themselves experience and respond to narrative-based interventions.